guillecarrillo/proteoparc/documentation/tutorial.md

 ## Output example

-In the documentation/example folder, you can find two database examples with different parameters.
-These examples were done in July 2023, so future performances can change the output due to a UniParc update.
+In the documentation/example folder, you can find two database examples created using different parameters.
+These examples were done in July 2023, so future performances with the same framework can change the output due to an UniParc update.

 1.  **Quick download**.
 A protein search focused on enamel Proboscidea (elephants) proteins.
 The gene list used contained 15 enamel gene names.